The final day for the Oakland Athletics arrives ahead of next season's move away from the Bay

 “That’ll kind of be my thing.
 The last jersey that says Oakland and the last time you’re representing that city specifically,” Rooker said.

-The name Oakland being attached to the Athletics will end on Sunday after the final out of their season finale against the Seattle Mariners.
+The name Oakland being attached to the Athletics ended on Sunday after the final out of their season finale against the Seattle Mariners, a 6-4 defeat for the A’s.
 When the 2025 season begins, the A’s will still exist — and oddly enough open the year in Seattle — but the name Oakland no longer will be there.

-Kotsay, who played four seasons in Oakland and now is finishing his third season as the manager, said it was an honor to be asked to give his final jersey to the Hall of Fame.
+Kotsay, who played four seasons in Oakland and finished his third season as the manager, said it was an honor to be asked to give his final jersey to the Hall of Fame.

 “We talked about it on Thursday, the pride that I have of managing this club, of representing the city and the jersey and the front of it being Oakland one last time,” Kotsay said.